- Unexplored high-grade vein system

 To date, results of mapping and sampling completed by Kootenay have resulted in the confirmation of anomalous silver in numerous veins at surface mapped over strike lengths from 200 meters to 2 kilometers.
 Initial channel sampling by Kootenay has grades ranging from 1 gpt to a high of 692 gpt silver over widths of 0.5 to 6 meters and carried grades of up to 692 gpt silver.
 Sampling and mapping of known veins has been completed.
 Prospecting for new veins and additional sampling and mapping continues in preparation for drill testing.

-Kootenay is currently obtaining drill permits whilst ongoing mapping and surface sampling to prioritize drill targets, with drilling to commence shortly in 2019.
-Details from subsequent work will be reported once the Company receives and compiles the results.
+Kootenay is currently carrying out a 30 to 40 hole drill program that includes an ongoing mapping and surface sampling to prioritize further drill targets.
+Details from subsequent work completed will be reported once the Company receives and compiles the results from the programs.